seerocode/CMP-167-Fall-2016/Guess-My-Number/README.md

 I'm sure for a simple program and probably for final variables, same line is just fine.

-Anyway, this is what the output looks like now:
+This is what the output looks like now when I guess 5 two times:

 ```java
 	I am thinking of a number between 1 and 100 (including both).
 Can you guess what it is?